THE TIMELINE OF THE DEVELOPMENT OF THE IDEAS INCORPORATED IN THE SIX CONSTITUTIONAL PRINCIPLES

 The Bill of Rights was enacted by the Parliament in England

-After the Glorious Revolution King James II fled England and the Bill of Rights was enacted by the British Parliament.
+After the Glorious Revolution King James II fled England and the Bill of Rights was enacted by the English Parliament.
 It limited the power of the King and bolstered the power of Parliament.
 It included the requirement for Parliament to meet regularly, for free elections and freedom of speech.
 It also included the prohibition of cruel and unusual punishment.
 This revolution permanently established Parliament as the ruling power of England.

 The Industrial Revolution marked the end of the feudal system